SamWang8891/Simple_Word_URL_Shortener/README.md

+This project is succeeded by [Simple URL Shortener](https://github.com/SamWang8891/simple-url-shortener).

 # Simple Word URL Shortener

 A very simple url shortener that shorts the url into a common English vocabulary so that it's easier to type and remenber!